 Shipping and handling: Amounts billed to customers for shipping and handling are included as a component of sales.
 Costs incurred by Snap-on for shipping and handling are included as a component of cost of goods sold when the costs relate to manufacturing activities.
-In 2013, 2012 and 2011, Snap-on incurred shipping and handling charges of \$37.9 million, \$37.1 million and \$39.3 million, respectively, that were recorded in "Cost of goods sold" on the accompanying Consolidated Statements of Earnings.
-Shipping and handling costs incurred shipping and handling or distribution activities are included as a component of operating expenses.
-In 2013, 2012 and 2011, Snap-on incurred shipping and handling charges of \$72.7 million, \$65.4 million and \$64.0 million, respectively; these charges were recorded in "Operating expenses" on the accompanying Consolidated Statements of Earnings.
+In 2014, 2013 and 2012, Snap-on incurred shipping and handling charges of \$40.3 million, \$37.9 million and \$37.1 million, respectively, that were recorded in "Cost of goods sold" on the accompanying Consolidated Statements of Earnings.
+Shipping and handling costs incurred in conjunction with selling or distribution activities are included as a component of operating expenses.
+In 2014, 2013 and 2012, Snap-on incurred shipping and handling charges of \$78.5 million, \$72.7 million and \$65.4 million, respectively; these charges were recorded in "Operating expenses" on the accompanying Consolidated Statements of Earnings.

 Advertising and promotion: Production costs of future media advertising are deferred until the advertising occurs.
 All other advertising and promotion costs are expensed when incurred.
-For 2013, 2012 and 2011, advertising and promotion expenses totaled \$49.9 million, \$50.1 million and \$46.3 million, respectively.
+For 2014, 2013 and 2012, advertising and promotion expenses totaled \$51.4 million, \$49.9 million and \$50.1 million, respectively.
 Advertising and promotion costs are included in "Operating expenses" on the accompanying Consolidated Statements of Earnings.